 Abe Lincoln: The Boy Who Loved Books is so adorable and so perfectly kid-friendly that early childhood educators will definitely want this book in their collection.
-It's one of the four or five Lincoln books that we read to our first and second grade classes each year around President's Day.
+It's one of the three or four Lincoln books that we read to our first and second grade classes each year around President's Day.

 This book tells the story of Lincoln's life, from his childhood living in a cabin in the woods to his adult life as a lawyer and eventually as the President.
 However, the BULK of the book is devoted to his early years.
 The book ENDS with Lincoln becoming President.
 There's no mention of what he did once he became the President, and no mention of the Civil War or slavery.
 The focus is on his formative years and how his determination to learn and his resolve in overcoming adversity made him into the great person he was.

 We like this focus.
 To us, it seems age appropriate...celebrating the man without getting into areas that young ones don't yet have the context to understand.
 (Yes, we do mention slavery and civil war when teaching Lincoln to our first graders, but not in depth.)
 And as teachers, we especially appreciate the theme that runs throughout the book of Lincoln's love of words and learning and reading. :)

 And the illustrations....
 ADORABLE!!!
 We admittedly are partial to this

 cute, folksy style of illustration, but regardless of your personal

 artistic leanings, Nancy Carpenter's illustration style really words